-10-days averaged horizontal distributions of CO at 14.8 km from the CNTL simulation and the differences between CNTL and sensitivity experiments SIC01, CHN01, and IND01.
-The CO concentrations from SIC01, CHN01 and IND01 along the Geophysica flight tracks are displayed in orange, red and blue in Fig. 4.
-For the four analysed flights, the local Indian contribution is generally larger than the Sichuan and Chinese remote contributions.
-This is in agreement with Bucci et al. (2020) who quantified the convective contribution of different source regions to the CO concentration along the StratoClim flight tracks using a Lagrangian dispersion model.
-The Indian larger impact is especially clear at take-off and landing at altitudes where Chinese air masses are not efficiently transported by the UTLS easterlies.
+(2020) who quantified the convective contribution of different source regions to the CO concentration along the Strato-Clim flight tracks using a Lagrangian dispersion model.
+The Indian larger impact is especially clear at takeoff and landing at altitudes where Chinese air masses are not efficiently transported by the UTLS easterlies.

-Flight #5 (Fig. 4a) took place over the Nepalese region and sampled the 16-20 km altitude range before the strong convective events in China.
+Flight #5 (Fig. 4a) took place over the Nepalese region and sampled the 16- $20\,\mathrm{km}$ altitude range before the strong convective events in China.
 Therefore, as documented in Bucci et al. (2020), there is no Chinese contribution during this flight.
-The local (Indian subcontinent) BL sources contribution since the start of the simulation (1 August 00:00 UTC) to the CO sampled up to 18 km is 10-15 ppbv (≥ 10 %).
+The local (Indian subcontinent) BL sources contribution since the start of the simulation (1 August 00:00 UTC) to the CO concentration sampled up to $18\,\mathrm{km}$ is 10- $15\,\mathrm{ppbv}$ ($\geq 10\,\%$).
 According to the model, recent convection does not provide local fresh pollution above this altitude.

-During flight #6 the aircraft flew back and forth from Kathmandu to the Bay of Bengal coast over Bangladesh (Fig. 1) and remained at the constant altitude of ~17 km (Fig. 4).
-During the whole flight at 17 km the Chinese contribution is larger than the Indian one, which remains weak or null.
-According to Bucci et al. (2020), the two largest CO peaks at ~32500 and ~35500 s are resulting from Sichuan BL air masses convectively uplifted 2 days before.
-As mentioned in section 3.2, the Meso-NH model is not able to capture these 2 peaks but rather smooth CO enhancements.
-The CHN01 sensitivity simulation highlights the Chinese origin of enhanced CO between 32000 and 37000 s similarly to Bucci et al. (2020) in their Fig. 7.
-The SIC01 simulation suggests more specifically that the origin of enhanced CO is not Sichuan contrarily to Bucci et al. (2020).
+During flight #6 the aircraft flew back and forth from Kathmandu to the Bay of Bengal coast over Bangladesh (Fig. 1) and remained at a constant altitude of $\sim 17\,\mathrm{km}$ (Fig. 4).
+During the whole flight at 17 km, the Chinese contribution is larger than the Indian contribution, which remains weak or null.
+According to Bucci et al. (2020), the two largest CO concentration peaks at $\sim 32\,500$ and $\sim 35\,500\,\mathrm{s}$ result from Sichuan BL air masses convectively uplifted 2 d before.
+As mentioned in Sect.
+3.2, the Meso-NH model is not able to capture these two peaks but rather smooth CO enhancements.
+The CHN01 sensitivity simulation highlights the Chinese origin of enhanced CO concentration between 32 000 and 37 000 s, similarly to Fig. 7 in Bucci et al. (2020).
+The SIC01 simulation suggests more specifically that the origin of enhanced CO concentration is not Sichuan contrarily to Bucci et al. (2020).
 The model missed the convective event responsible for these particular peaks and is therefore not able to reproduce them.
-Bucci et al. (2020) pointed to air masses from the Southeast Asian peninsula and South China recently uplifted to lower levels (13 km) for the highest CO peak corresponding to the aircraft dive at 15 km.
+Bucci et al. (2020) pointed to air masses from the Southeast Asian peninsula and South China recently uplifted to lower levels (13 km) for the highest CO concentration peak corresponding to the aircraft dive at 15 km.
 Our sensitivity simulations confirm the Chinese (excluding Sichuan) contribution and the almost zero Indian contribution to this peak.
-The differences could be partly induced by the differences in emission data (i.e. MIX vs MACCity) and the slightly different cloud location in observation vs model.
+The differences could be partly induced by the differences in emission data (i.e. MIX vs. MACCity) and the slightly different cloud location in the observations vs. the model.

-Flight #7 has already been discussed about the impact of the 7 August strong convective event in Sichuan.
-In agreement with Bucci et al. (2020) and their Fig. 10, we find an important Chinese contribution all along this flight.
-As the CO from CHN01 and SIC01 are almost similar, this Chinese contribution mostly originates from Sichuan.
+Flight #7 has already been discussed in terms of the impact of the 7 August strong convective event in Sichuan.
+In agreement with Fig. 10 in Bucci et al. (2020), we find an important Chinese contribution all along this flight.
+As the CO concentration from CHN01 and SIC01 are almost similar, this Chinese contribution mostly originates from Sichuan.